HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

     leapProperties: ibm.nitro.NitroConfig.blockAnonAccess = disabled
 ```

 3\.
 Check that your app is accessible without having to log in.
-Opening your anonymous link (as an example, ours was: `https://native-kube-pio-10-feb-2.team-q-dev.com/apps/anon/org/app/6d4059ad-4faf-4616-869c-cb08060231de/launch/index.html?form=F_CustomerSurvey`; note the "anon" in the link) should not show a log in screen.

 4\. **Create a new library** via Practitioner Studio > Web Content > Web Content Libraries.
 Enable viewing it in Authoring by going to Authoring > Preferences > Shared Settings > Library Selection and add your new library to the Selected Libraries box.